 Click here if you prefer to watch a video demo of the entire setup process and view actual recorded video footage.

 18 gauge / 2 conductor power wire is very typically used by professional installers to install alarm sensors.
-CAT-5 cable can also be used.
-Either type or cable can be used to wire burglar alarm motion detectors or door sensors for example.
+One of the cable pairs from a CAT-5 cable can also be used.
+Either type or cable can be used to wire burglar alarm motion detectors or magnetic door sensors for example.

 The alarm terminal block on the DVR will have one or more alarm input terminals and one or more ground terminals.
 Sometimes there are less ground terminals because they can be shared by multiple inputs.
 The 18/2 cable is used to connect the terminals from the sensor to the input and ground on the DVR.